 When pregnant women undergo ultrasound exams, does it increase their children’s chances of developing autism?

-New research reported in offers some reassuring results.
+New research reported in

 After examining the fetal ultrasound records of 420 patients at Boston Medical Center (BMC), the authors of the study found no link between the average number or duration of ultrasound exams and the development of autism spectrum disorder (ASD).